 And we know they are everywhere because the next morning they get interviewed on NPR.
 Just ten short years ago this group of people couldn’t pronounce an e-mail address with the right cadence.
 Today they don’t even read paper letters on the air anymore.
 Only e-mail.
 A couple of years ago they ran an infuriating piece on how the digital generation is simply inscrutable to the poor normal people of the world.
 Now you can catch them running interviews from inside an online multiplayer video game.

 The rest of the news media have nothing to be proud of either.
 The New York Times quoted Joystiq, a haven for geek news of questionable accuracy and even more questionable editorial standards, in their review of the Playstation 3.
 Time magazine has proclaimed 2006 to be the year of You Tube, with runner up prizes going to del.icio.us and Technorati.
-I am not even sure what Technorati is for, and there was a link there from the front page of this very site for the entire time I have been contributing.
+I am not even sure what Technorati is for.

 In the larger view I don’t really know what to make of this.
 I am not an observer of larger social trends.
 I just know how these trends affect my daily existence.
 All I know is that I grew up loving this stuff and now I have an uneasy feeling about never being able to escape it.
 I can’t escape it in the news.
 I can’t escape it in my escapist entertainment.
 I can’t even escape it at home.
 The other month I went home to discover that my parents had been using Skype and a Skype router at home for what must have been at least a year.
 There I was with only a passing notion of what Skype even was (although I did think iChat was pretty cool).
 My parents had out-dorked me.